swheaton/beautiful-jekyll/_posts/2020-08-10-directory-search.md

 ![Example Database Set Layout Over Time](/assets/img/interp_search/ExampleDBs.png){: .center-block :}

 ## Storage
+{:.storage}
 The figure below shows the example database layout that has now been modeled in a storage structure.
 Each unique endpoint (start or end) of a database marks a new bucket in the storage array, for a total of `O(2n)` where `n` is the number of databases.
 Each bucket then holds pointers to all databases overlapping its time boundaries.
 This means that a database can exist within 1 or more buckets, and each bucket can contain 0 or more databases.
 A given time _t_ overlaps the bucket at position `p` if `t >= times[p]` and `t < times[p+1]`.
 End times are exclusive, so that any time overlaps _one and only one_ time bucket.
 The end time of the last bucket is defined as positive infinity, so that the active database is within the most recent bucket.
 In the figure, the dotted gray lines indicate how endpoints contribute to defining the buckets in the storage.
-The red line is again the stabbing point, and so we can see in the matching bucket the resulting overlap database set: A2, B2, and C1.
+The red line is again the stabbing point, and so we can see in the matching bucket at the bottom the resulting set of overlapping databases: A2, B2, and C1.

 ![Storage Structure for Example Database Set](/assets/img/interp_search/DBStorage.png){: .center-block :}